logo

 January 26, 2024

 You have likely heard of the various commercially available DNA tests for dogs that tell you their breed makeup.
 You know, the one your “dog-mom” friend posted all over social media about how her pooch, Fluffy, is 50% this, 50% that, but 100% adorable?
-Etalon Equine Genetics offers a similar, yet more applicable and actionable ancestry and composition DNA test for horses!
+Etalon Equine Genetics offers a similar, yet more applicable and actionable Ancestry Package DNA test for horses!

-Etalon’s Ancestry, Composition, and Breed Analysis is an in-depth comparison of your horse's genetic makeup and how it is like, or unlike, other horses within various "breeds," disciplines, and populations around the world.
+Etalon’s Ancestry Package DNA test is an in-depth comparison of your horse's genetic makeup and how it is like, or unlike, other horses within various "breeds," disciplines, and populations around the world.
 Relatives, like your horse’s parents, siblings, aunts, uncles, and close cousins may also be identified and appear in their online family tree with the Find My Herd and Horses Like Me tools available in the Etalon dashboard.
 The journey begins by using a "reference" population; meaning a population of horses that have previously been analyzed and compared to one another for genetic similarity and difference.

 You supply your horse’s DNA from a pulled hair sample - way easier than swabbing their cheek!
 Etalon compares your horse's genetic makeup (the “mystery” horse) to an established reference horse set ("known" horses) and provides information on what your horse has in common with each reference horse and their genetic group as a whole.
 You will receive a complete report on your horse’s unique genetic Breed Composition, Genomic Inbreeding Value, Thoroughbred “Blood” Percentage (or “% Blood”), as well as the options to use our Find My Herd and Horses Like Me tools.
 Let’s take a look at what all of that means!